-Pilot data suggest that bimodal bilinguals look at competitor items that share phonological similarity to the target more than at semantically and phonologically unrelated control items.
-This implies that bimodal bilinguals activate both languages simultaneously during language comprehension.
+Moreover, evidence for interaction of the two languages across modalities has been found not only in sign-text bilinguals, but also in recent research with speech-sign bimodal bilinguals.
+Van Hell, Ormel, van der Loop, and Hermans (2009) used a word verification task to show that hearing signers of the Sign Language of the Netherlands (SLN) were slower to reject a mismatched signpicture pair when the items were phonologically related in Dutch, suggesting that knowledge of Dutch influenced SLN processing.
+Similarly, bimodal bilinguals who are fluent in ASL and spoken English have also been found to activate their two languages in parallel (Shook & Marian, in preparation).
+More specifically, bimodal bilinguals are given a recognition task in which they are shown four images and asked to click on one of them while their eye movements are recorded.
+In experimental trials, two pictures (a target and a competitor) share three of the four phonological parameters in ASL.
+Preliminary data suggest that bimodal bilinguals look at competitor items that are phonologically similar to the target more than at semantically and phonologically unrelated control items.
+This suggests that bimodal bilinguals activate both languages simultaneously during language comprehension.
 One interesting aspect of this result is the prediction that it makes regarding the mechanism with which the non-target language (ASL) is activated.
-Rather than relying on bottom-up information, the lack of phonological overlap between the two languages necessitates the inclusion of a top-down pathway in order to explain how ASL may be activated during a purely English task (see Figure 3).
+Rather than relying on bottom-up information, the lack of phonological overlap between the two languages necessitates the inclusion of a top-down pathway in order to explain how ASL may be activated during a purely English task (see Fig. 3).